Sergsxm/UIBundle/README.md

 | mapIdToParentProperty  | If true value of the parent field is integer ID, if false - entity                         | false                       |
 | loadDoctrineRepository | Allow to load tree items from Doctrine repository (otherwise, you must specify tree items when you create a form) | null |

-Parameter *createCallback* must contains callback function with three parameters: $title, $parent, $ordering.
+Parameter *createCallback* must contains callback function with three parameters: $title, $parent, $order.
 $title is a title of new tree item.
 $parent is parent entity or null.
-$ordering is order of tree item in tree (integer).
+$order is order of tree item in tree (integer).

-Parameter *changeCallback* must contains callback function with three parameters: $item, $parent, $ordering.
+Parameter *changeCallback* must contains callback function with three parameters: $item, $parent, $order.
 $item is tree item entity.
 $parent is parent entity or null.
-$ordering is order of tree item in tree (integer).
+$order is order of tree item in tree (integer).
-This function call after changing parent and ordering fields of entity.
+This function call after changing parent and order fields of entity.

 Parameter *removeCallback* must contains callback function woth one parameter: $item.
 $item is tree item entity to remove.